-The Master of Science in Safety Engineering has a non-thesis track.
-After receiving admission to graduate studies, selecting the non-thesis track, and enrolling for coursework, the student will be assigned a committee chair.
+The Master of Science in Construction Management has a non-thesis track.
+After receiving admission to graduate studies, selecting the non-thesis track, and enrolling for coursework, the student will be assigned a committee chair, who will be the sole member of the advisory committee.